Shushishtok/AtS-my-first-mod/Getting Started.md

 # Publishing The Mod

-Once you are happy with your Mod, it is time to publish it to the world.
-This example will show you how to publish your Mod to the [Thunderstore ATS Mod Page](https://thunderstore.io/c/against-the-storm/).
+Once you are happy with your mod, it is time to publish it to the world.
+This example will show you how to publish your mod to the [Thunderstore ATS Mod Page](https://thunderstore.io/c/against-the-storm/).

 ## Package Setup

-To publish your Mod, you will have to prepare a zip package with the following content:
+To publish your mod, you will have to prepare a zip package with the following content:

 - Your mod .dll file (e.g. `MyFirstMod.dll`)
 - A Manifest file (`manifest.json`)
-- An icon of your choice, which will be displayed with the Mod name for others to see (`icon.png`)
+- An icon of your choice, which will be displayed with the mod name for others to see (`icon.png`)
 - A Readme file (`README.md`)

 Optionally you can add the following files:
 - A Changelog file (`CHANGELOG.md`)

 Note, that the exact filenames are required.
-If you encounter issue, the Thunderstore page will let you know what's missing.
+If you encounter an issue, the Thunderstore page will let you know what's missing.

 You can also download the default files from this repository here [/MyFirstModPackage](https://github.com/Shushishtok/AtS-my-first-mod/tree/master/MyFirstModPackage).

 ### Your Mod file

-If you followed this guide for creating your Mod, you can find it in the BepInEx/plugins folder at `C:\Users\<your username>\AppData\Roaming\Thunderstore Mod Manager\DataFolder\AgainstTheStorm\profiles\Default\BepInEx\plugins`.
+If you followed this guide for creating your mod, you can find it in the BepInEx/plugins folder at `C:\Users\<your username>\AppData\Roaming\Thunderstore Mod Manager\DataFolder\AgainstTheStorm\profiles\Default\BepInEx\plugins`.

 ### A Manifest file